DeepakVadgama/deepakvadgama.github.io/_posts/poems/2014-12-20-my-aftermath.md

 What went wrong, why even start if for such end, the questions linger..
-I liked you probably still do, I'm just venting out, not pointing finger
+I liked you, probably still do, I'm just venting out, not pointing finger

 When expectations are high and lot of desire..
 I told myself, this is what happens when you play with fire

-Unlike your past I want to be a lifer..
+Unlike your past, I want to be a lifer..
-Past will be forgotten like a bad dream with no need to decipher
+Past will be forgotten like a bad dream, with no need to decipher

 Maybe it was far fetched, with you being the Princess and me the pauper..